yangymargaret/REUNION/README.md

 - --method_type_feature_link: the method which provides initially estimated peak-TF associations as input to ReDiscover, default = 'Unify'.

   By default we use the peak-TF associations predicted by Unify as input.
 ReDiscover can also take peak-TF associations predicted by other methods as input.
 In that case, pleaes provide the name of the corresponding method.

+- --input_link: the file containing the peak-TF associations predicted by Unify or the specified external method for a given TF

+  Please provide the file as tab-delmited .txt file which contain at least two columns: ['pred','score'] and with the peak positions are rownames.
+Each row represents the predicted association between the corresponding peak and the given TF by the external method. 'pred' represents binary prediction: 1: bound, 0: not bound; 'score' represents the association score of the peak-TF link estimated by the external method.
+If the association scores are inavailable, please leave this column blank.

+  Optionally, if the motif scores of the given TF in each peak based on motif scanning results are available, please include them using an addtional column named 'motif_score'

 - --method_type_group: the method for peak clustering, default = phenograph.20.